Xonshiz/anime-dl/docs/index.md

 After installing and setting up all the dependencies in your Operating System, you're good to go and use this script.
 The instructions for all the OS would remain same.
 Download [`THIS REPOSITORY`](https://github.com/Xonshiz/anime-dl/archive/master.zip) and put it somewhere in your system.
 Move over the `anime_dl` folder.

 **Windows users**, it's better to not place it places where it requires administrator privileges.
-Good example would be `C:\Windows`.
+Good example of such place would be `C:\Windows`.
 This goes for both, the Python script and the windows binary file (.exe).

-**Linux/Debian** users make sure that this script is executable.just run this command, if you run into problem(s) :
+**Linux/Debian** users make sure that this script is executable.Just run this command, if you run into problem(s) :

 `chmod +x anime-dl.py`

 `chmod +x __main__.py`

 and then, execute with this :

 `./anime-dl.py`

 `./__main__.py`

 ## Python Support